Colorado Springs DUI Defense

-The law office of Michael W. Moran, P.C. specializes in defending against DUI and DWAI criminal charges in Colorado Springs.
+The law office of Michael W. Moran, P.C. are DUI and DWAI specialists in Colorado Springs.

 Have You Been Arrested For DUI?

 Don’t wait to contact an attorney if you have been charged with driving under the influence, the clock is ticking to keep your license and your liberty.

 If you are charged with DUI in Colorado, you will actually have two (2) parallel cases filed against you, a criminal case with a mandatory court date sixty (60) to ninety (90) days from the arrest, and a civil case in which the DMV will attempt to quickly suspend your drivers license.

 DMV Express Consent Hearing

 This action by the DMV is referred to as an “Express Consent Hearing”.
-This is no ordinary hearing in that the DWV official who will hear your case is not bound by traditional legal parameters.
+Be aware that the DWV official who will hear your case is not bound by traditional legal parameters.

 You must contact an expert attorney immediately to protect your legal rights at this hearing if you wish to retain your driving privileges while awaiting your court date on the criminal side of your DUI case.
 On some DUI / DWAI charges, you must act within SEVEN DAYS to request a hearing before the Department of Motor Vehicles or you forfeit your driving privileges.

-It all depends on the circumstances of your arrest.
-Mike Moran’s assessment of a drinking and driving charge has many steps.
-The initial evaluation starts with how a driver was stopped by a police officer.
+Formulating an effective defense against a drinking and driving charge has many steps, and it begins with the initial evaluation starts with how a driver was stopped by a police officer.

-- A person may have been stopped as a result of a simple traffic infraction or at a DUI checkpoint.
+- Were you stopped as a result of a simple traffic infraction or at a DUI checkpoint?

 Was There Probable Cause For A DUI Arrest?